Meet the team!

 - Read and write numbers from 1-20 in numerals.

-- Count in multiples of twos and fives.
+- Count in multiples of twos, fives and tens.

-In Literacy this half term the children will be:
+In English this half term the children will be:

-In RE this half term we will look at who an inspiring person is and why.
+In RE this half term we will look at the Christian and Jewish faiths and what they believe.

-In ICT this half term the children will continue using Purple Mash and will be focusing on units of work based on pictograms and spreadsheets.
+In ICT this half term the children will continue using Purple Mash and will be focusing on grouping and sorting and lego builders.

 Our phonics work will take place every morning.
 Our class will split into groups for letters and sounds.